 RMP Registered Market Participant

 Registered Market Participants must be qualified by ERCOT to pay via the same standards, as are QSE’s.
 TCR’s can be purchased by any Registered Market Participant and sold or transferred to QSE’s.
 Only QSE’s are able to apply TCR’s to settlements.

+[PIP 161:The process for the invoicing and collection of the TCR funds and the methodology for distribution of the funds has not been determined.
+TCR auctions will not happen until 2004, or a fully zonal model.]

 Direct Allocation of TCRs